haxpor/sse-bench/README.md

 1. Initialization
 2. Math operations

-Each test against code with / without SSE to compare performance.
+Each test against code with / without SSE/AVX to compare performance.

 It executes each categories in sequence for 100 iterations, then I sum up execution time for each round for each of type then divide by 100.
 Result is in `ms` (millsecond).

 As well, variables are made sure to be aligned in memory allocation (16-bytes alignment) to satisfy SSE 128-bit instruction.

-# Collect Result
+# Build & Collect Result

 As from test, I compiled and built the program with and without optimization flags.
+Also we need to produce result from SSE, and AVX separately.

+Do it like this

+1. Compile to get result from SSE via `gcc ssebench.c` with / without optimization flags.
+2. Compile to get result from AVX via `gcc ssebench.c -mavx` with / without optimization flags.

+> To be able to have AVX support, not just processor needs to support, but also we need to supply compilation flag of `-mavx`.
+So we will have `__AVX__` defined as our preprocessor in code will have a chance to detect it.

-with `gcc ssebench.c -o ssebench`, and another with `gcc ssebench.c -O2 -o ssebench-optimized`
+So normal flow in compilation is `gcc ssebench.c -o ssebench`, and another with `gcc ssebench.c -O2 -o ssebench-optimized`

 Then execute it one by one